 GBRA will post monitoring data to the GBRA website in a timely manner.
-GBRA will summarize the results and activities of this project through inclusion in GBRA's CRP Basin Highlights Report and/or Basin Summary Report.
-Additionally, the results and activities of this project will be summarized in quarterly reports to the stakeholders of the PCWP Steering Committee and in revisions to the Plum Creek WPP.
-GBRA will develop a final Assessment Data Report summarizing water quality data collected through Tasks 3.1-3.6 of the workplan.
-The Report shall, at a minimum, provide an assessment of water quality with respect to effectiveness of BMPs implemented and a discussion of interim short-term progress in achieving the Plum Creek WPP water quality goals.
+GBRA will summarize the results and activities of this project through inclusion in GBRA's Clean Rivers Program Basin Highlights Report and/or Basin Summary Report.
+Additionally, GBRA will develop a final Assessment Data Report summarizing water quality data collected, and will provide an assessment of water quality with respect to the effectiveness of BMPs implemented and a discussion of interim short-term progress in achieving the Geronimo Creek WPP water quality goals.